Rosemary-benny/court3.0/README.md

 8. Connect MetaMask to your localhost.

-9. Go ahead and explore Curia.
+9. Go ahead and explore Court3.0.

 ## Technologies used 💻: